anjana-babu/Text-Processing-NLP/README.md

 # Text-Processing-NLP
-This repository contains various programs related to NLP, text processing, regular expressions in Python, Perl.
+This repository contains various personal mini-projects in NLP.